 |

-- Attach new wiring.
+- Attach

-Desolder any old pieces of wire from the PCB and connect new wires to
+Desolder any old pieces of wire from

-the six PCB pads shown on the picture to the
+the six PCB pads shown on the

 right.
-Use long enough wires to allow interconnecting with the
+Use long enough wires to

-interface PCB inside the Hammond box.
+box.
 Using colored wires is a good

 idea.

-- Drill a hole in the A210 to feed the wires
+- Drill a hole in the A210 to

 to the

-Hammond enclosure.
-You want to send all the wiring to the
+want to send all the wiring to the

-Hammond enclosure located underneath.
-Drill a hole through the bottom
+underneath.
+Drill a hole through the

 cover that is big

-enough to accommodate all the new wires.
+wires.
 The best location is somewhere in the center of

 the area where